Għasri

-Għasri (L-Għasri) is a village and an administrative unit of Malta, in the western part of the island of Gozo, with a population of 525 people (as of March 2014).
+Għasri (L-Għasri) is a village and an administrative unit of Malta, in the western part of the island of Gozo.
+The population of Għasri was 529 in July 2024.
+This included 284 males and 245 females; 421 Maltese nationals and 108 foreign nationals.
 By population, it is the smallest village in Gozo after San Lawrenz, and the third-smallest in the Maltese Islands, after Bidnija and Mdina.
 Għasri, however, has a relatively large area.

 The village lies between the hills of Żebbuġ and Għammar.
-The name has Arabic origins and refers to the period of the day in between the afternoon and the evening.
+The name has Arabic origins and refers to the period of the day between the afternoon and the evening.